Student Spotlight

 Othello Comes Alive!

 As part of Ms. Menoni's Othello unit, students in last year’s seventh grade (current 8th graders) collaborated with artist, and South Loop School parent, Alberto Aguilar to create a video exploring their understanding of this Shakespearean masterpiece.
-The result of this collaboration can be seen on YouTube by clicking here.
+The result of this collaboration can be seen in the video below.

 5th Grade Chess Team Places 7th at the National K-12 Chess Championship